-It's one of the most talked about Tricare topics out there: How, exactly, can you get Tricare to pay for breast augmentation surgery or "boob job."
+It's one of the most talked about Tricare topics out there: How, exactly, can you get Tricare to pay for breast augmentation surgery or a "boob job."

-Because the rumor mill on this one runs the gamut.
+The rumor mill on this one runs the gamut.
 Here are just a few of the "facts" I've seen over the last month or so floating around the internet:

 - Tricare will pay for your "breast augmentation" if you tell your doctor you need it to fix your "self esteem" issues.
 Feeling down because you're small?
 Sad that age or children have left you saggy?
 No problem!
 Just tell your primary care doctor and he'll hook you right up.